Search

 What's the service actually like?

-It runs for about an hour and a half and usually includes: a warm welcome, some sung worship led by our band, church news and then a Bible-based sermon - something rooted in the Bible but connected to real life.
-After that there's an opportunity to take communion, time to reflect, and we finish with more sung worship.
-There's an optional invitation to receive prayer at the end, then... more refreshments!
+It runs for about an hour and a half and flows something like this: a warm welcome, sung worship led by our band, church news and then a sermon that's rooted in the Bible but connected to real life.
+Towards the end there's an opportunity to take communion, some time to reflect, and we finish with more sung worship.
+There's an optional invitation to receive prayer, and... more refreshments!

 You won't be put on the spot, asked to do anything you're not comfortable with or made to feel like an outsider.

-What about communion?
-Towards the end of the service we share communion together - a simple act where Christians eat a small piece of bread and drink a small cup of wine as a way of remembering Jesus.
-At Redeemer, individual portions are laid out for people to collect and take back to their seats.
+About communion - Towards the end of the service we share a simple act of remembrance together: a small piece of bread and a small cup of wine.
+Individual portions are laid out for people to collect and take to their seats.
 If you're a follower of Jesus, you're warmly welcome to join in.
-If you're still exploring, simply remain seated and let it wash over you.
-Nobody will notice and nobody will mind.
+If you're still exploring, simply stay seated — nobody will notice and nobody will mind.

 Bringing children?